How we use your information

 Special Categories of Data

-We may occasionally process special categories of personal data (as defined under article 9 of GDPR).
+We may occasionally process special categories of personal data (as defined under article 9 of UK GDPR).
 We will only do so with the consent of the data subject, or where the data is manifestly public.
 The data is used for clearly defined purposes (such as recording dietary or access requirements for event attendance).
 Special categories data will only be retained in the context for which it was originally collected (eg data collected as part of an event response will only be used for that event).

 How we obtain your data